albacoto/SAIGE/README.md

   Make sure to have y_binary column: 0 for control + 1 for ASD & make necessary changes to covariates (we can remove columns that are not necessary).

+ * Change X & Y chromosmes to 23 & 24 in plink bim file!!! *

 ```sh